 Loopslicer is an app for chopping up drum breaks or other short musical phrases, typically used to decompose a bar or two of drumming into separate "hits."
 The slices can be exported to a ZIP file along with a SFZ sampler file and a MIDI file retaining the timing and tempo information of the original musical phrase.

 This phase vocoder can change the time or pitch of any audio file loaded into it independently, so you can change the pitch without changing the speed or vice versa.
 Phase vocoders are used in musical production and transcription, voice-changing pranks, etc.

 FFTGate Denoiser is a result of my experimenting with various tweaks to the FFT (Fast Fourier Transform) denoising algorithm.
 Load up the source code in your browser and/or email me if you really want to know the details of the tweaks.

 Multifreeze is a "spectral freezing" effect for isolating a small fragment of a sound and turning it into an ambient texture.
 The app splits the audio into 24 frequency bands that you can freeze and free again ad libitum.

-I am also still available for commissions in that area.
-Get in touch if you have an idea in the field that might work well as a phone app and you need a free and confidential consultation.
-I can go over feasibility, technical, ergonomic and routining issues with you.
+I am also still available for commissions in this area.
+Get in touch if you have an idea that might work well as a phone app and you need a free and confidential consultation.
+I can go over the various issues involved with you.